HoseaCodes/Blog/README.md

 ### Images

 Width - Set max-width to 100% causing the images to grow or shrink depending on the size of the parent column.

+Best Practices:

+- Have at least 150 ppi at least 300 is recommended

+  How to find ppi for Mac users:

+  - Open your image in Preview.
+  - Up at the top, click "Tools" > "Adjust Size"
+  - Uncheck the box labeled "Resample Image"
+  - Next, using inches, change the size of your artwork to your desired print size.
+  - The resolution should be at least 300 pixels per inch.

+- Compress the images
+  You can use tools like https://compresspng.com/ to compress the image
+  - The browser will optimize the image due to image being so large.
+They will size the image down to shrink it to the webpage.
+- Alterantively, you can look into srcset

 ## Business Logic